-When the imaging is over, you will be able to see at the specifics of found flaws so that you will realize what you need to delete.
-As a service, Acunetix offers a fast look over all problems, possible solutions, and external connections that will provide support in solving the problem.
+When the imaging is over, you will be able to see the specifics of found flaws so that you will realize what you need to delete.
+As a service, Acunetix offers a fast look at overall problems, possible solutions, and external connections that will provide support in solving the problem.

 - You should press on the Vulnerabilities tab to see the specifics of the vulnerabilities found throughout the search.
-Along the left side of the screen you can press on the Vulnerabilities icon to see vulnerabilities for all targets at the same time.
+Along the left side of the screen, you can press on the Vulnerabilities icon to see vulnerabilities for all targets at the same time.

 - To see the details of a selected vulnerability, click on the row in the table that represents the vulnerability.
 The vulnerability details panel is displayed.

 If you can see above, Acunetix has the exact spec of the payload and the resulting SQL query for the payload.
 As a part of the use of AcuSensor technologies, the software also displays the first data file and line of code that was responsible for the SQL injection flaw.